 where is the polar angle of the out-going W+/- relative to the incoming polarized proton beam.

-STAR and PHENIX experiments at RHIC carried out the longitudinal single spin asymmetry measurements in the weak boson production in the polarized p+p collisions from 2011, 2012 and 2013 data sets, at center of mass energy of 510GeV, and beam polarization as high as about 60%.
+The STAR and PHENIX experiments at RHIC carried out the longitudinal single spin asymmetry measurements for weak boson production in the polarized p+p collisions from 2011, 2012 and 2013, at center of mass energy of 510GeV, with beam polarization as high as about 60%.
 Shown in Fig. 5 are the W+/- single spin asymmetry AL vs lepton rapidity measured by the STAR (LH) and the PHENIX experiments (Center), also shown are the flavor-identified polarized u-bar and d-bar distributions from DSSV and NNPDF global fits (RH), see [4].

-RHIC high energy W program has produced a substantial improvement of our understanding of the flavor-identified sea-quark polarization in the proton.
+The RHIC high energy W program has produced a substantial improvement of our understanding of the flavor-identified sea-quark polarization in the proton.